Kelechi-Okorie/alx-system_engineering-devops/0x01-shell_permissions/README.md

-File 3-new_owner - Contains command to change the owner of the file hello to be betty File 4-hello - Contains command to create an empty file call hello File 5-execute - Contains command to add execute permission to the owner of the file hello File 5-multiple_permissions - contains command to add multiple permissions to file helllo
+File 3-new_owner - Contains command to change the owner of the file hello to be betty File 4-hello - Contains command to create an empty file call hello File 5-execute - Contains command to add execute permission to the owner of the file hello File 6-multiple_permissions - Contains command to add multiple permissions to file helllo File 7-everybody - Contains command to add execution permission to everybody for the file hello